 From the top of the dome you’ll get a wonderful view of the whole city, mind though, to get to the top you could wait for a long time in the queue.
 Far more easier is getting on the top of Giotto’s bell tower, beside the cathedral: on the top of the 414 steps staircase another unforgettable landscape awaits you.

 The triptyque of Santa Maria del Fiore is completed by the Battistero, an octagonal building with three entrances: one of them is the famous Porta del Paradiso (Heaven’s door), made of 10 bronze panels and considered the most important artwork of Ghiberti.
-Once again though the ones that adorn the Battistero aren’t the original bronze panels the sculptor realized at the beginning of the 15th century: to see the original panels, along with a variety of artworks that once adorned the Santa-Maria-del-Fiore-215x300interior of the cathedral, are on exhibition at the Museo dell’Opera di Santa Maria del Fiore.
+Once again though the ones that adorn the Battistero aren’t the original bronze panels the sculptor realized at the beginning of the 15th century: to see the original panels, along with a variety of artworks that once adorned the interior of the cathedral, are on exhibition at the Museo dell’Opera di Santa Maria del Fiore.

 Uffizzi Gallery.
 The Palazzo degli Uffizzi hosts one of the most important art collections of the world.
 The building itself is a piece of art created by the celebrated architect Vasari.
 The Uffizzi Gallery is huge, it’s the Louvre of Italy, you won’t be able to see all of it in just one visit.
 If it’s your first time there you have to focus on the art of the Renaissance: here you’ll have the chance to see masterpieces like Botticelli’s Spring or the Birth of Venus, Leonardo Da Vinci’s paintings as well as Michelangelo’s, the famous Tondo Doni among them, and Raffaello Sanzio’s works, just to name a few.
 Discover more about Uffizzi Gallery